okfn/handbook/text/courses/index.rst

         <img src="http://farm9.staticflickr.com/8301/7871270682_d1da172951_q_d.jpg" alt="">
         <h3>What is Data?</h3>
         <p>This course gives a short introduction in the world of data.
 If
-        you start your journey into this wonderful land start here.
+        you are starting your journey into this wonderful land, this course is for you.
 The course covers basic concepts, different types of data and gives an introduction to machine readable data. <br/>
+        <p></p>
         <a href="what-is-data" class="btn btn-primary">Take Course</a>
         </p>
       </div>